KEA-GeeK/introductionPage/README.md

 # Team Introduction Page

-This is the team introduction site for the 3rd Geek team of Gachon University's Kakao Enterprise Academy.
+This is the team introduction site for the 3rd GeeK team of Gachon University's Kakao Enterprise Academy.

 ## How to run